Participation

 1. Register your team

-Create a team entry on the official challenge platform once it is live and make sure your contact email is correct.
+Create a team entry on Synapse, accept the Data Usage Agreement, and make sure your contact email is correct.

 2. Validate your Docker image

-Test your container with the official loader and evaluation scripts on public data before the final evaluation phase.
+Test your container with the official loader and submit to the public validation leaderboard once it opens.

 3. Document external data use